 BIOMIMESYS®Adipose tissue is sold for RESEARCH USE ONLY.

 San Carlos, CA 94070

 Phone : (650) 486-1541

 Open weekdays 9 AM-6 PM (PST)

-BioMIMESYS® is an Organ specific Extracellular Matrix (ECM) formed by crosslinking reaction of hydrosoluble modified hyaluronic acid (HA) and other ECM components (collagens, fibronectin, etc.) with ADH (Adipic acid dihydrazide), to create a "Hydroscaffold" 3D cell culture system.
+BioMIMESYS® is an organ-specific Extracellular Matrix (ECM) formed by the crosslinking reaction of hydrosoluble modified hyaluronic acid (HA) and other ECM components (collagens, fibronectin, etc.) with ADH (Adipic acid dihydrazide), to create a "Hydroscaffold" 3D cell culture system.

 About BIOMIMESYS® Adipose Tissue

 Lipid accumulation of 3T3-L1 (murine preadipocytes) cultured with or without retinoic acid in BIOMIMESYS® Adipocyte or in 2D was evaluated using the AdipoRed ™ kit, normalized by DNA level.

 As low as 1µM of retinoic acid showed significant inhibition of lipid accumulation in 2D (P<0.05), whereas at least 5µM was needed for adipocytes grown in BIOMIMESYS® Adipocyte (p<0.01) at day 7.

 Oil red O staining was used to evaluate the inhibitory effect of caffeine on lipogenesis.
 Preadipocyte, HWP, showed accumulation of lipid in both 2D and 3D environment when caffeine was not present (2A and 3A).
 To inhibit the accumulation of lipids in 3D (3B), 4 times higher concentration of caffeine was necessary compared to 2D (2B).
 (Light microscopy images, at day 10 in nutrition period).